brksnmz/brksnmz.github.io/02_research.markdown

   [pre-reg](https://osf.io/fe2s9){: .button}{:target="_blank"}

 - "Collective and Individual Solutions to Environmental Dilemmas: The Effects of Social Trust and Institutional Quality." with Malcolm Fairbrother and Sergio Lo Iacono.
-(Pre-reg in progress).
+(Data collection in progress).

 - "Meritocracy, Status Signalling, and Performance Metrics: Behavioural Responses to Inequality." with Fabien Accominotti.
 (Pre-reg in progress).